TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- We could set a limit to the number of allowed simultaneous muzzle sounds from the same gun

 - Remember to re-import the new content to cyberaqua after we're done

 - Profile interpolation rewrite